the-turing-way/the-turing-way/book/website/project-design/repo-structure.md

 In this section, the benefits and considerations of designing a repository will be outlined, along with an example structure and further resources to guide your workflow.

 The prerequisites for this chapter can vary depending on the organisational needs of a project.
-Creating a repository with a simple research project layout can require minimal technical knowledge (e.g. managing only input data and output results).
-Meanwhile advanced repository layouts can be required for more complicated projects (e.g. projects with dependencies on other projects).
+Creating a repository with a simple research project layout can require minimal technical knowledge (such as managing only input data and output results).
+Meanwhile advanced repository layouts can be required for more complicated projects (such as projects with dependencies on other projects).

 ## Background